Kay WalkingStick: Exhibitions

 According to author Deborah Everett, "WalkingStick became solidly established in the mainstream art world during the 1980s and 1990s.
 For instance, her works went on a touring exhibition in 1994 after she exhibited at the Cairo Biennial.
 Her works have been shown in many European and American exhibitions, including both solo and group exhibitions, a few of which are National Museum of the American Indian, National Gallery of Canada and Heard Museum.
-She is represented by New York's June Kelly Gallery.
+She was represented by New York's June Kelly Gallery, who has held exhitibions of her work.

+In 2008, her "American Abstraction: Dialogue with the Cosmos" that honored Native American women was exhibited at the Montclair Art Museum.
+It contained parfleche bags with images of landscape designs, like the Wallowa Mountains, and abstract designs of the Nez Perce and other indigenous tribes.
+The bags were used to store and carry food and other items.